 Snapshot Translation: This step involves translating snapshot information into forwarding, filtering, and rewriting rules.
 Forwarding rules include destination IP and forwarding interfaces, where the forwarding interface for VxLAN tunnel entry is a vtep logical interface, representing a virtual forwarding rule.

 Rule Model Establishment: This includes matching domain, hit domain, and action of the rules.
-It involves converting binary expressions of source and destination IPs into logical expressions and storing them using Binary Decision Diagrams (BDD).
+It involves converting binary expressions of source and destination IPs into logical expressions and storing them using Binary Decision Diagrams (BDDs).
 This step ensures that overlapping rules are appropriately managed by removing overlaps in lower-priority rules.

 Network Model Establishment: Based on global network topology, a device topology graph is constructed.
 This model breaks down network elements into functional elements and functions, such as forwarding elements and filtering elements, connected via logical and actual interfaces.